Fine-Tuning Phi-2 with LoRA and QLoRA

 #### 2. Features: Supports fast charging up to 100% in 30 minutes; Compatible with all Qi wireless chargers; Includes a power bank for on-the-go charging

-Now the model follows the format and produces a structured, on-topic product description — a clear improvement over the rambling base model.
+Here, we can see the model follow the format now.
+It produces a structured, on-topic product description.
+This is a clear improvement over the rambling base model.

 Diagram of the PEFT workflow: frozen Phi-2 plus trainable LoRA adapter, trained then merged for inference